Spatially Resolved Niche and Tumor Microenvironmental Alterations in Gastric Cancer Peritoneal Metastases

 Abstract

-Background and aims: Peritoneal metastasis (PM) in gastric cancer (GC) is associated with poor prognosis and significant morbidity.
+Background & aims: Peritoneal metastasis (PM) in gastric cancer (GC) is associated with poor prognosis and significant morbidity.
 We sought to understand the genomic, transcriptomic, and tumor microenvironment (TME) features that contribute to peritoneal organotropism in GC.

 Methods: We conducted a comprehensive multi-omic analysis of 548 samples from 326 patients, including primary tumors, matched normal tissues; peritoneal metastases, and adjacent-normal peritoneal tissues.
 We used whole exome sequencing, whole transcriptome sequencing, and digital spatial profiling to investigate molecular alterations, gene expression patterns, and TME characteristics associated with PM.